uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Installing Windows Command Line Linux.md

 Ubuntu 22.4.1 LTS takes maximal advantage of WSL2's GUI capabilities by utilizing a virtual GPU, called vGPU.
 To do this, it requires the installation of a specific video driver.
 The instructions for installing this driver are located here: [Enabling vGPU acceleration in Ubuntu](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#1-overview).

-This extra step may seem like a reason to avoid the Ubuntu distribution, but the additional extra effort is well worth it.
+*Note: This extra step may seem like a reason to avoid the Ubuntu distribution, but the additional extra effort is well worth it.
 Just make sure that you follow the advice to make sure your processor is supported before you attempt the install.
 If it is not supported, you will not be able to install 22.4.1 LTS, as the OS will not run without the driver.
-You can still use Ubuntu; but you will have to use an earlier version, such as 20.04.5.
+You can still use Ubuntu; but you will have to use an earlier version, such as 20.04.5.*

 #### Install The Distro